Stories of Acts of Kindness that Led to a Community of Caring and Connectivity

 It was the lull before the New Year’s Eve celebrations would begin.
 Together with the rest of the team, Aisling had spent the afternoon preparing the warehouse for a night of partying and fireworks.
 As they sat around the table, they each raised a glass in celebration of the friendships that had come about in response to coming together to help rebuild their community, following the impact of the pandemic on people’s lives and the community businesses.
 They each started to share their story of how they had been connected through acts of kindness.

 Aisling began by telling how an act of kindness by Lulu had connected them.
 Living alone in a studio flat, in a house that didn’t have a garden or outdoor space of any kind, throughout the lockdown Aisling made it a priority to visit a nearby garden at the end of each afternoon, and sit and read awhile.
 The garden was located in the grounds of a churchyard, and Aisling always navigated towards a bench that nestled in the shade of a grove of trees.
 Most days Lulu would arrive and sit on the other end of the same bench.
 They began to acknowledge each other, first with a nod and a smile, then a greeting, followed by a longer exchange, and onto a conversation.
 One day the conversation led to lockdown birthdays, when Aisling shared that she had a birthday coming up in a few days’ time.
-When Lulu asked what she would miss most in her lockdown birthday, Aisling shared how she had lost her closest friend, Norma, at the end of the previous year, and how she would miss seeing her arrive to spend time together, as they did on their respective birthdays.
-Norma would always call out to Aisling as she arrived, smiling and waving, arms full of flowers, because she knew how much Aisling loved having fresh flowers in her home.
+When Lulu asked what she would miss most in her lockdown birthday, Aisling shared how she had lost her closest friend, Christina, at the end of the previous year, and how she would miss seeing her arrive to spend time together, as they did on their respective birthdays.
+Christina would always call out to Aisling as she arrived, smiling and waving, arms full of flowers, because she knew how much Aisling loved having fresh flowers in her home.